 Light & Temperature

-This shrub likes a consistently warm setting and are only winter hardy in USDA hardiness zones 7b to 10b.
+This shrub likes a consistently warm setting and is only winter hardy in USDA hardiness zones 7b to 10b.

-Plant in a partly shaded to full sun setting.
+Plant in a partly shaded to the full sun setting.

 Watering & Feeding